pattama/cta-dblayer/README.md

+# cta-dblayer

-Database layer for Compass Test Automation
+**Database Layer**  for Compass Test Automation, implementing CTA-OSS Framework

 ===

 # Table of Contents
 1. [Initialization](#initialization)
 2. [Usage](#usage)

 # Initialization
-This chapter describes the configuration for a DbLayer brick.
+This chapter describes the configuration for a DBLayer brick.
 ## MongoDb
 ### Connect to a single server using url
 ```js